chrisgleissner/loom-webflux-benchmarks/README.md

 ## Benchmark Winners

-The following chart shows the best-performing approaches by metric and test scenario:
+Here are top-performing approaches of this benchmark.
+The following charts highlight the best methods based on different metrics and test scenarios, using data from [results/results.csv](results/results.csv):

-- The more saturated the color, the higher the lead of the winning approach over the runner-up.
+- The darker the color, the bigger the lead of the winning approach over the runner-up.
-- White or pale cells indicate a test without a clear winner.
+- If cells are white or faded, there's no clear winner as the top two approaches performed similarly.
-- This is a summary of the detailed charts which are shown in the second half of this document.
+- For [detailed charts](#Charts) on each approach and test scenario combination, have a look at the second half of this document.

+### All Approaches

+This compares Project Loom (on both Tomcat and Netty) with Project Reactor (on Netty).

 ![Results](results/results.png)

-The following chart removes the Tomcat approach and compares only the two Netty-based approaches, i.e. Project Loom on Netty vs. Project Reactor on Netty:
+### Netty-based Approaches

+Based on same benchmark as before, but only comparing Netty-based approaches.

 ![Results](results/results-netty.png)

-For more information, see [detailed charts](#Charts) and [high-level results](results/results.csv).

 ## Background